raycad/devops-roadmap/README.md

 | **Performance** | Latencies in minutes to hours | Requires latency in the order of seconds or milliseconds |
 | **Analyses** | Complex analytics | Simple response functions, aggregates, and rolling metrics |

+**For more details please have a look at my other repo**: https://github.com/raycad/stream-processing

 ## 4. Machine Learning
 ### 4.1.
 What is Machine Learning?
 * Machine learning is creating and using models that are learned from data.